GospelSounders/adventhymnals/content/02.christ-in-song/07.501-600/10.591-600/09.My-Lord-and-I/docs.md

 ---
+title: |
-title: 599.
-My Lord and I
+    599. My Lord and I - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 599.
+My Lord and I. I have a Friend so precious, So very dear to me, He loves me with such tender love, He loves so faithfully; I could not live apart from Him, I love to feel Him nigh, And so we dwell together, My Lord and I.
+    keywords:  |
-    keywords: Christ in Song, My Lord and I, I have a Friend so precious,
+        Christ in Song, adventhymnals, advent hymnals, My Lord and I, I have a Friend so precious.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 599. MY LORD AND I
+####  Christ in Song,

 ```txt
 1.